brandonweiss/anti-pattern/source/posts/2014-02-11-strip-leading-whitespace-from-heredocs-in-ruby.html.md

 end
 ```

-[^1]: The actual acronym or word you use to delimit the heredoc doesn't really matter.
-The two most common are EOS (end of string) and EOF (end of file), but you can use anything you like (e.g., "SQL").
+[^1]: The actual acronym or word you use to delimit the heredoc doesn’t really matter.
+The two most common are EOS (end of string) and EOF (end of file), but using semantic names like “SQL” is even better.

 [^2]: The syntax is admittedly a little awkward but methods called on heredocs are called on the _starting_ delimiter.